 Persons who violate any of these policies may lose their privileges to use the Law Library, be subject to University imposed discipline, and/or be subject to criminal prosecution or other legal actions, as appropriate.

-This policy is intended to supplement and clarify policies set forth in the University of Iowa Operations Manual and the
+This policy is intended to supplement and clarify policies set forth in the University of Iowa Operations Manual.

 Animals, with the exception of assistance animals, are not permitted in the library.